-PHY365 • Physics Research Seminar II
+PHY365 • Physics Research Seminar

-Continuation of an introduction to research in physics and the development of scientific writing skills.
+(spring) 1 credit Continuation of an introduction to research in physics and the development of scientific writing skills.
 Emphasis placed on preparing for departmental research experiences such as PHY490 and external research experiences such as those found in industry, summer fellowship programs, and graduate schools.
-Prerequisite: PHY360.
+Prerequisites: PHY260; PHY310; junior standing; a major in the physics department.